Topic outline

 Workshops involve facilitator-led presentations and group activities, analysis of discipline examples, group or pair discussion of your research and research writing, and individual writing on your research proposal.
 Please read the relevant online resource on the workshop topic before coming along to a workshop.

-Workshops are interactive.
 If you will be attending a workshop via zoom, please ensure you are able to participate in a quiet, private space and that your audio and video is working effectivelyWhen you enter the workshop room it is important to turn your video and audio on.
-If your audio or video is not working, that's ok, come to the workshop anyway, but please let the group know using the chat function and we'll do our best to ensure you're included in the discussion.
-No lurking please!
-It's disconcerting for the group.
+If your equipment is not functioning, you do not have access to a private space, or you cannot attend on time or need to leave significantly early, please arrange to attend a workshop at another time or access the online resources.
 The zoom link is available on the registration page.
 It is the same link for all commencing series research proposal workshops, so save the link in your diary.

 REGISTER

-It is important to register for workshops as reminders, pre-workshop activities, and other important information about workshops is forwarded from the registration site to your student email address.
-Don't forget to check your student email regularly.
+It is important to register for workshops as reminders, late cancellations, pre-workshop activities, and other important information and materials related to workshops are forwarded from the registration site to your student email address.
+Don't forget to check your student email in the few days leading up to a workshop.
 If you find you will not be able to attend a workshop, please de-register at least two to three days before the workshop.
+De-registering is important as we often work with small numbers of students and the registrations enable facilitators to make decisions to ensure participants are not inconvenienced by late cancellations.
 In the two days before the workshop, the system will not allow you to de-register and your record will be 'no show'.
-If you can't make it on the day or so before the workshop, email the facilitator via the email link provided on EDGEx to let them know.
-They will then automatically record your attendance as 'excused'.
-It is important to de-register or to let the facilitator know if you won't be able to make it to a workshop because we sometimes work with small numbers of participants and we occasionally have to cancel a workshop if we don't have the numbers on the day.
-Letting us know you won't be able to make it as soon as you can means we can prevent inconveniencing other candidates in the event of a cancellation, some of whom travel a long way to attend workshops.
+If you miss the two day window, email the facilitator via the email link provided on EDGEx to let them know.
+They will then record your attendance as 'excused'.